yaricom/english-article-correction/README.md

 The generated data sets comprise features and labels per specific text corpora.
 The total of sixteen features considered as important.
-Some of the features represented the words and POS tags found at specific locations adjacent to the determiner (only English articles: a, an, the); others represented the nouns, and verbs that preceded or followed the preposition.
+Some of the features represented the words and POS tags found at specific locations adjacent to the determiner (only English articles: a, an, the); others represented the nouns, and verbs that preceded or followed the determiner.
 Table 1 shows a subset of the feature list.

 | Index | Feature | Description |